meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 ## Past me (2013)

 I&rsquo;ve seen people make the uncharitable presumption that meat-eaters just can&rsquo;t bear to give up the taste.
 So let me clarify that back in 2013 when I decided to lose weight, I liked meat but wasn&rsquo;t a fan in any particular way.
 I was ready to go plant-based or even eat nothing but broccoli for a year if that&rsquo;s what it took (young people are extreme).
-So I read up on necessary nutrients, all the vitamins, minerals and their different forms, to make sure I got enough.
+So I read up on necessary nutrients, all the vitamins, minerals and their different forms, to find out the bare essential foods to eat.

 I had no bias for meat, but I was (and still am) biased in favour of bread and beer, because I like the stuff so much.
 I also like many vegetarian foods.
-I enjoy tofu, tempeh, seitan and legumes, and always loved salads.
+I enjoy tofu, seitan and legumes.
 I think quorn nuggets beat chicken nuggets.

 I read about retinoids (animal-sourced vitamin A) versus carotenoids (vegetable-sourced vitamin A).
 How to find vitamin K1 and K2 in an animal-free diet.
 What role omega 3 plays, how much we need, and what factors might affect how much we need.
-I followed nerds discussing ideal nutritional supplements on a forum about human longevity.
+I followed nerds discussing ideal supplement regimens on forums about human longevity and nootropics.

 Time and time again, I found that the nutrient under analysis can be found in some animal tissue or other, together with all the right cofactors that aid its absorption.
-Often in the &ldquo;worst&rdquo; part from a cholesterol perspective, e.g. the egg yolk, the saturated animal fat, the reddest red meat.
+Often it could be found especially in the &ldquo;worst&rdquo; part from a cholesterol perspective, e.g. the egg yolk, the saturated animal fat, the red meat.
 Animals started looking like a preformulated nutritional supplement from Nature.
 So that&rsquo;s what I ate.
 I spent much of my free time that year just geeking out about nutrition, and was at the peak of my health.
 I virtually couldn&rsquo;t sunburn, I went shirtless and barefoot all the time, my immune system was king, my eyesight improved, my reflexes improved.

-Back then, I also enjoyed being an iconoclast, to hold the secret that society at large doesn&rsquo;t know.
-Now I use the experience of the keto in-group as a reference for what it must be like to be in a cult, and it&rsquo;s useful.
+Back then, I also enjoyed breaking norms, holding the secret that society at large doesn&rsquo;t know.
+Now I use the experience of the keto in-group as a reference for what it may be like to be in a cult, and it&rsquo;s useful.
+I&rsquo;m not calling them a cult, but all internet echo chambers have tendencies in that direction.
 I remained skeptical enough that keto birthed my interest in statistics, so I could read the papers everyone was citing and make sense of them for myself.
 Thus I got a statistics degree.

 <a id="org3636f72"></a>